-Temporary Restrictions at Brighton & Hove HWRS FAQ
+Temporary measures at Brighton & Hove HWRS

-Our two household waste recycling sites are now open.
+Our two household waste recycling sites are open.
 However, please don’t visit unless it is absolutely necessary.

-What measures are in place
+The measures we have put in place

 Strict traffic measures are in force at Hove with people driving to the site only being allowed to queue on the smaller access road, and not Old Shoreham Road.